 A question I asked myself a few times.
 The short answer: by following my passions.
 The longer version is that I came across Myco Meditations online some time last year and after a brief email exchange with founder Eric Osborne we set up a skype call.
-You know when you meet someone and have a great first conversation where you almost instantly dive beneath the superficial and talk about things that excite and inspire you?
-This was one of those.
-Over the next couple of months we continued to connect and collaborate and the next thing I know I’m booking a flight to Jamaica to film at the event.
-Finally meeting the man in person after our long skype chats was weird, but awesome.
+Over the next couple of months we continued to connect and the next thing I know I’m booking a flight to Jamaica to film at the event.

 Filming & Integration

-I was there primarily to film some videos for the MycoMeds website and youtube – they’ll be popping up online in the coming weeks if you’re interested – and the filming interestingly merged into psychedelic integration, an emerging field I’m becoming increasingly interested in and one I think will develop rapidly in the coming years.
+I was there primarily to film some videos for the MycoMeds website and youtube and the filming interestingly merged into psychedelic integration, an emerging field I’m becoming increasingly interested in and one I think will develop rapidly in the coming years.

 I sat down and did interviews with those on the retreat, asking them about their experience of it – the group dynamic, the facilitators, Jamaica – and more specifically their experiences during the psilocybin sessions.
 Doing these interviews was rewarding in itself and as people opened up I was reminded how important and powerful this work is.
-It really got me, and during one interview as someone talked to me about family troubles and how they’d come up in one of his high dose sessions, I was practically welling up.
+It really got me, and during one interview as someone talked to me about family troubles and how they’d come up in one of his high dose sessions, I was struck deeply with compassion.
 People were gaining new perspectives and the ability to see things in a more positive light.
 Good to know the mushies were working their magic.

-The interviews gave me ideas for a type of video integration – where people can speak on camera and have the videos to help reconnect them to their experience and their new perspective, and continue to work with the insights they’ve gained.
-If you have any further ideas on how this might be developed or want to work on this with me, contact me.
+The interviews gave me ideas for a type of video integration – where people can speak about their experiences and have the videos to help reconnect them to their experience and their new perspective, and continue to work with the insights they’ve gained.
+If you have any further ideas on how this might be developed, contact me.

 Let your guard down and walk naked into the fire.